What is a Lis Pendens (Notice of Pendency of Action) under California Real Estate Law?

 Contact an Experienced Lis Pendens Attorney in California

 Because a lis pendens is such a powerful tool to resolve legal disputes regarding title to or possession of real property, California law requires that you either have an attorney file the lis pendens or apply to a court.
-Indeed, the ramifications of filing an erroneous lis pendens can be serious.
+Indeed, the ramifications of filing an erroneous lis pendens can be serious, including a lis pendens expungement.
 We have provided a free lis pendens form available for use with an attorney.
 If you have questions about lis pendens law, contact Talkov Law’s skilled real estate litigation attorneys either online or over the phone at (844) 4-TALKOV (825568).